Latent Abstraction for Retrieval-Augmented Generation: Latent Query Construction

-More generally, we can append $N \geq 1$ consecutive \texttt{[PRED]} tokens and obtain the last latent query vectors $q_N$ from $\{q_1, \ldots, q_N\}$, allowing the model to distribute the retrieval intent across multiple embeddings for richer abstraction.
-We default to $N{=}1$; also, we can use $N{=}0$ as the last-token hidden state of the original query serves as a baseline.

-A key design principle of our framework is to derive document representations using the \emph{same} language model.
-Concretely, for each document $d_i$ in the corpus, we encode it with $\mathcal{M}$ and extract the hidden state of the final token as its representation.
-This simple yet effective strategy is consistent with prior work \citep{cheng2024xrag, ge2023context}:
+Optionally, $N \geq 1$ consecutive \texttt{[PRED]} tokens can be appended, allowing the model to construct the query representation over multiple latent steps, which promotes higher-level abstraction and extends the LLM’s latent reasoning process; we default to $N{=}1$ and study this design choice in Appendix~\ref{appen:more_results}.

+Unlike prior LLM-based encoders \citep{llmembedding, llm2vec}, where the query vector encodes a fully-formed textual query, here $q$ is produced by the model's own reasoning over context.
+This distinction becomes essential in the multi-turn setting, detailed in Section~\ref{sec:full_method}, where intermediate sub-queries have no canonical textual form and must be inferred from the running context of previously retrieved evidence.
+Each representation of the document $D_i$ are obtained from the same model $\mathcal{M}$ via last-token pooling \citep{cheng2024xrag, ge2023context}:

-By embedding both queries and documents within a shared representation space induced by the same model parameters, our approach eliminates the need for a separate retriever.
-To enable latent query construction, we train the model using a contrastive pre-training objective, similar to standard dense retrieval methods \citep{E5, bge-m3}, encouraging the \texttt{[PRED]} representations to retrieve relevant documents.
-The loss is defined as:
+Embedding queries and documents within a shared representation space induced by the same parameters eliminates the need for a separate retriever and preserves the model's generative capability for downstream answer production.
+We train the \texttt{[PRED]} representation with a standard contrastive objective \citep{E5, bge-m3}:

-where $d^+$ denotes the positive document embedding and $\{d_j^-\}_{j=1}^{N^-}$ are negative samples drawn from hard distractors induced by the model’s own retrieval errors.
-These negatives are periodically resampled, while document embeddings are refreshed according to Equation~\ref{eq:doc_repr}, following the standard ANCE training strategy \citep{xiong2020approximate}.
-Here, $\mathrm{sim}(\cdot,\cdot)$ represents cosine similarity and $\tau$ is a temperature parameter.

-\textbf{Preliminary results.}\quad We evaluate the effectiveness of the proposed latent query construction mechanism, with results in Table~\ref{tab:main_results} demonstrating that LLMs can learn effective implicit retrieval directly from hidden-state representations, without relying on explicit query generation.
-These latent queries are not constrained by textual forms and instead capitalize on the model’s internal reasoning processes.
-This motivates our complete multi-turn retrieval method in Section~\ref{sec:full_method}.